bluesillybeard/Pinc/readme.md

     - This library was going to be written entirely in Zig.
 Then Xlib happened.
     - Zig makes exporting a C api easy as pie, without having to write the entire thing using the masochistic nightmare that is C.
     - Rust is far too complicated for its own good, and it's just not as ergonomic for C interop.
+    - C is just such an annoying language.
+The pure language itself is mostly fine, but the standard library is famously bad and limited.

 ## Important notes

-Pinc is a very new library, and is MASSIVELY out of scope for a single developer.
+Pinc is a very new library, and is MASSIVELY out of scope for a single developer like myself.
 As such:
 - Expect bugs / issues
 - the API is highly variable at the moment
-    - Give me your suggestions - the API is incomplete and I don't know what's missing!
+    - Give me your suggestions - the API is VERY incomplete and I don't know what's missing!
 - the project desparately needs contributors
+    - there are so many TODOs all over the place.
+Anyone willing to help is welcome!
+Just search for instances of the string "TODO" in the repo and you're guaranteed to find something

 Pinc's current API is fundamentally incompatible with multithreading at the moment.
 If you are building a new project with Pinc, design around that constraint.
 If you are integrating Pinc into an existing project with multithreaded rendering, you're probably making a mistake.